Music Therapy and Counseling MA

 CATX 591Clinical Musicianship II: Guitar2.0

-CATX 592Clinical Musicianship II- Integrated Voice2.0
+CATX 592Clinical Musicianship III- Integrated Voice 2.0

 CATX 615Community-Centered Processes in Music Therapy2.0

-CATX 679Advanced Clinical Improvisation and Analysis2.0
+CATX 679Advanced Clinical Improvisation and Analysis 2.0

 CATX 685Professional Identity & Contemporary Practices in Music Therapy2.0